-\$3,500 pa for the duration of the course.
+• \$3,500 pa for the duration of the course

-Applicants must be a child of a Vietnam veteran and under the age of 25 at the time of application.
+Applicants must be children of a Vietnam veteran and under the age of 25 at the time of application.
 The award is subject to the same income test as AUSTUDY.
 Applicants can be undertaking any year of a Bachelors course.
-Applications and further information are available from the Australian Vietnam War Veterans Trust National Office, PO Box K978, Haymarket NSW 2000 (tel 02 9281 7077).
+Applications and further information are available from the Australian Vietnam War Veterans Trust National Office, PO Box K978, Haymarket NSW 2000.
+Tel (02) 9281 7077.
 Applications close 31 October.

-The Ben Lexcen Sports Scholarships (I.L)
+The Ben Lexcen Sports Scholarships (I,L)

-- \$2,000 pa - · 1 year with possibility of renewal
+- \$2,000 pa - 1 year with the possibility of renewal

 The scholarships are available to students who are accepted into a course of at least two years duration.
 Prospective applicants should have an outstanding ability in a particular sport and are expected to be an active member of a UNSW Sports Club.
-Apply directly to the Manager, Sports Association, UNSW, Sydney 2052.
-Tel (02) 9385 6022, Fax (02) 9385 6180.
+Applications close late January.